 \section{Introduction}

-Text classification is a fundamental task in Natural Language Processing (NLP) that enables automatic labeling of massive text corpora, especially in downstream applications \cite{rajpurkar-etal-2016-squad,zhang-event-2022,tang-etal-2015-document}.
-Prior works train text classifiers in a fully-supervised manner \cite{yang-etal-2016-hierarchical,xlnet2019,cnn-zhang-2015} that requires a substantial amount of training data, which is expensive and time-consuming, especially in emerging domains that require the supervision of domain experts.
-Later works have explored weakly supervised text classification where a few labeled documents or seed words per class are provided to serve as weak supervision \cite{meng2018weakly,mekala-shang-2020-contextualized,snowball,doc2cube}.
-In typical weakly supervised text classification methods, a pseudo-training dataset is compiled from a given corpus by assigning a pseudo-label to each document based on its alignment to a specific class.
-Aiming to be a confident substitution for an expert-curated collection of class-indicative documents, the pseudo-training dataset is used to fine-tune a text classifier.
+Text classification is a fundamental task in Natural Language Processing (NLP) that enables automatic labeling of massive text corpora, which is necessary in many downstream applications \cite{rajpurkar-etal-2016-squad,zhang-event-2022,tang-etal-2015-document}.
+Prior works train text classifiers in a fully-supervised manner \cite{yang-etal-2016-hierarchical,xlnet2019,zhang2015characterlevel} that requires a substantial amount of training data, which is expensive and time-consuming, especially in emerging domains that require the supervision of domain experts.
+Recent works have explored weakly supervised text classification, where a few labeled documents or class seeds are provided to serve as weak supervision \cite{meng2018weakly,mekala-shang-2020-contextualized,snowball,doc2cube, zeng2022weakly}.
+These works typically compile a pseudo-training dataset from a given corpus by assigning a pseudo-label to each document based on its alignment to a specific class.
+The pseudo-training dataset aims to be a confident substitution for an expert-curated collection of class-indicative documents, ultimately being used to fine-tune a text classifier.